-Child Labor During the Industrial Era
+Child Labor During the Industrial Revolution

 At the turn of the century, children were mainly put to work because their families needed the money.
-Since wages tended to be low, more family members working meant more money coming into the household.
+Wages tended to be very low and more family members working meant more money coming into the household.

 The conditions under which the child laborers worked were very dangerous.
 Not only did they have to work long, grueling hours, they also faced threats posed by the high powered machinery.

 Children who worked in coal mines experienced similar conditions: miners toiled away in spaces with poor ventilation and would frequently develop lung diseases.
 Sometimes, they were made to work around dangerous chemicals, which caused them to become sick from the toxic fumes.
-It was normal for a child to log between 12 and 14 hours of work at minimum.
+It was normal for a child to log between 12 and 14 hours of work a day.

 Today, most children are not put to work, as school has become their priority.
 While teenagers can certainly have part-time jobs, this system is now heavily regulated by the states and laws protect the well-being of minors who are employed.